How Much Money Do I Need to Retire?

 While a comfortable retirement is often an attainable goal, it does require some in-depth strategic planning, which includes some well-thought-out lifecycle management.

-During different stages in your life, it will be important for you to invest different amounts of income into different types of investments in order to make the most of what is available to you.
+During different stages in your life, it will be important to invest different amounts of income into different types of investments in order to make the most of what is available to you.

 Proper asset allocation — the concept of diversifying your investments between an appropriate mix of stocks, bonds and cash — will play an important role in this task.